 Watershed recognizes accomplished artists who have contributed notable innovations and ideas to the field of ceramics by honoring them as “Legends”.
 Selected by Watershed’s Board of Trustees, Legends have influenced and inspired members of the ceramics community for decades.

-In 2021, we honor three new Legends: Magdalene Odundo, Walter Ostrom, and Judith S. Schwartz.
+In 2021, we honored three new Legends: Magdalene Odundo, Walter Ostrom, and Judith S. Schwartz.
 Watch videos on each of the Legends and read more about their lives and histories below.

 ABOUT THE 2021 LEGENDS